Title: “Hidden in Plain Sight”: A Descriptive Review of Laryngeal Vestibule Closure

 “Tongue Base Retraction, or posterior propulsion of the tongue, contributes to closure of the laryngeal vestibule by facilitating posterior and downward movement of the epiglottis to a horizontal position.” p.3

-This one’s a doozy and another newly hot topic.
+This one’s a doozy and can turn into another hot topic.
 Apparently, hyoid elevation does NOT have to happen in order to have LVC (you can thank the authors and others for that info from previous studies using surface e-stim on supra+infra hyoid musculature to cause decreased elevation).
-Others have also come out in declaration to help us get it out of our heads that we need to be bowing down to the almighty elevating hyoid:
+Others have also come out to declare and help us get it out of our heads that we need to be bowing down to the almighty elevating hyoid:

 “Although hyoid excursion might correlate with epiglottic movement, hyoid movement alone does not generate either stage of epiglottic inversion when laryngeal elevation or tongue base retraction is impaired.” p.3